Walter Nash: Personal life

+Nash was a cricket enthusiast and played village cricket for the Selly Oak Cricket Club, Birmingham.
+His interest extended to statistics and he could recite the average scores of many famous cricketers of the day by memory.
+In his youth Nash was interested in Christian theology.
+He was an assiduous Anglican church service attendee all his life, but overall held very basic views of Christianity.
+Likewise he did not believe that Christianity was the only true religion or path and believed in religious tolerance.
+From the 1930s he was a patron and/or president of sixty-six clubs and societies.
+They included tennis, boating, cricket, cycling, boxing and basketball clubs as well as amateur actors, Boy Scouts, Red Cross and the Anglican Boys' Home Society.

+He met his wife, Lotty May Eaton, through a mutual friend in the Selly Oak Post Office where she was the head assistant.
+Lotty was less serious-minded than her husband, and had a natural exuberance which made her good company and an entertaining hostess.
+Their first child was a son, followed by a daughter who died shortly after birth.
+After moving to New Zealand two more sons were born.
+Nash was also a voracious reader and was rarely seen during his leisure time without a book in hand.
+He disliked swimming, unlike his wife, and he would read whenever he accompanied her while she was swimming.

 Nash did not smoke and consumed alcohol in moderation.
 There are several anecdotes about Nash getting orange juice laced with gin at receptions.
 When Nordmeyer and Nash were given glasses of orange juice, the teetotal Nordmeyer sipped his and said quietly "I seem to have Mr Nash's".
 On another social occasion future Prime Minister Robert Muldoon went to take a glass of orange juice, only to be told by the waitress "Oh no, Mr Muldoon, that's for Mr Nash.
 That's the one with gin in it."

-Sinclair comments that while minister in Washington for 14 months:
+Keith Sinclair comments that while minister in Washington for 14 months:

 [Nash] purchased an excellent cellar from a wealthy man.
 His cook, Margaret Moore, introduced him to 'old fashioneds' which, so he pretended, consisted of fruit juice.
 His taste for good food and drink expanded with opportunity – not that this had been lacking, for instance on his missions in the nineteen-thirties.
 It was generally supposed in New Zealand that Nash was a 'wowser', opposed to such human pleasures.
 This was so of Fraser, but quite untrue of Nash.
 He loved his food, and enjoyed good wine and liquor in moderation.

-Nash's great-grandson, Stuart Nash entered parliament in 2008 as a list MP for Labour.
-He was not re-elected in 2011 because of his low list position, but returned to parliament as electorate MP for Napier in 2014 and in 2017 became a cabinet minister.
+A grandson, Jeremy Nash, was elected a member of the Taupo Borough Council in 1971.
+Nash's great-grandson, Stuart Nash, was also an MP from 2008 to 2011 and again from 2014.